katherinek727/mcp-ui/docs/src/guide/mcp-apps.md

 ## MIME Type

-When the MCP Apps adapter is enabled, the resource MIME type is automatically set to `text/html;profile=mcp`.
-This is the expected MIME type for MCP Apps-compliant hosts.
+When the MCP Apps adapter is enabled, the resource MIME type is automatically set to `text/html;profile=mcp-app`, the MCP Apps equivalent to `text/html`.

 ## Receiving Data in Your Widget